Installing LAMP on Debian / Ubuntu

 mysql -u root -p

-Create a database and give user rights to it:
+Create a database and grant a dedicated user access to it:

 create database db;